 - Either 316 (15yr guarantee) for burning wood only or if you think you will be moving in the next few years

 - Or 904 (30yr guarantee) for multi fuel burning or if this is your long term property

-We will do the installation using a pot hanger cowl (rather than cementing your liner into your stack, to avoid erosion problems), either 316 or 904 grade stainless steel chimney liner, as above, a bespoke register plate made onsite and all necessary vitreous (black) pipework.
+We will do the installation using a pot hanger cowl (rather than cementing your liner into your stack, to avoid erosion problems), 904 grade stainless steel chimney liner, as above, a bespoke closure plate made onsite and all necessary vitreous (black) pipework.